-- The Relocation team continues to work with the two commercial tenants on the Loop Bus site with the hope of helping them find a relocation site.
-Loop Bus has informed staff that they have identified a site and are making plans to move. - Surveying has begun for parcels and will support negotiations for Central Concrete and a majority of Segment 3 parcels. - Alternate locations are being analyzed for PS-2. - There are three active eminent domain actions in Segment 2, with other property owners either settling or in active negotiations to settle. - The remaining appraisals continued in Segments 1 and 3 and technical staff responded to a number of RFIs to support the appraisal process.
+- The Relocation team continues to work with the two commercial tenants on the Loop Bus site.
+Loop Bus has identified a site and are in the process of moving. - Surveying was completed and will support negotiations for Central Concrete and a majority of Segment 3 parcels. - Alternate locations are being analyzed for PS-2. - There are three active eminent domain actions in Segment 2, with other property owners either settling or in active negotiations to settle. - The remaining appraisals continued in Segments 1 and 3.
+The survey information will enable these appraisals to be completed. - Three new parcels were identified: one for catenary poles, one for PG&E connections and one for PS-3. - Staff presented the results of the BBI redesign to Central Concrete. - The appraisal for PS-7 (UPRR), PS-2 and an updated appraisal for Loop Bus were completed and sent to FTA for review.